314gb/314gb.github.io/index.md

 If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).
 If you have an account on the UH test CAS server, you can login and test the application.

 # Development History

-## Milestone 1
+## Milestone 1: Deployment / Landing Page / Mockup Pages
 This milestone started on December 7 and is still a work in progress.

-### Goals
 The goals of Milestone 1 was to deploy our system to Galaxy, create a landing page, and create four other mockup pages.

 ### Deployment
 ![](images/Deployment_ScreenShot.png)